The IMBA Interactive team from left to right: Gwen Guo, Sharon Kho, and Jeremy Goh.

 All three of them had coincidentally finished their obligations and met up on that fated December day: Guo was done with a Hong Kong film sound studio internship, Kho’s five year GAMBIT Program had ended, and Goh had graduated from the School of Art, Design and Media as well as had finished his internship at Mediacorp.
 “It all came together very nicely,” Guo said.

-The startup company does not have an office per se; the trio work from home with their state-of-the-art audio capturing and sound-creating equipment.
+The creative process The startup company does not have an office per se; the trio work from home with their state-of-the-art audio capturing and sound-creating equipment.
 Somehow, that’s more than enough for them to get the recognition they deserve.

 “The beauty about (creating sounds) is that there isn’t a ‘fixed’ way to do things,” said Guo.
 She said that methods for audio-crafting range from live recordings to obliterating existing sound samples and then reconstructing them again.
 These sound samples can also be put through effects modulating, processing and sound synthesis if needed.
 “As long as it gets the job done,” she added, “it’s all good, though we do not endorse stuff like animal abuse or smashing other people’s property.”